 First-time DUII offenders can face a class A misdemeanor, up to one year of jail time, a fine of at least $1,000, and even driving restrictions.
 Driving while under the influence is also a Class B traffic violation, which results in another fine of up to $1,000.

 Further offenses will accrue more serious penalties.
 If an individual is charged with their third DUI in a 10 year period, they will face a class C felony, five years of jail time, and permanent revocation of driving rights.

 The Best Way to Avoid a Marijuana DUII in Oregon

 Simply put, it’s best to avoid using marijuana any time before you need to operate a vehicle.
 If you want to use a marijuana product, it’s best to wait to drive for several hours.
 If you need to drive somewhere within three to four hours of using a marijuana product, you’ll want to make sure that you no longer feel the mental or physical effects.
 Be aware, however, that your perception of your level of intoxication may not be accurate since marijuana can alter your perceptions.

 If you are pulled over and are suspected of driving under the influence of marijuana, decline any searches, invoke your right to remain silent, and request to speak with one of our attorneys immediately.

 If you’re facing DUI charges in Bend or Deschutes county, it’s important to get legal representation immediately.
 With years of experience, and the results to back it up, our law firm can aggressively defend you in court.
 We can guide you through court proceedings, assist you with DUII diversions, and help get your license back after a suspension.

 Don’t delay.
-Connect with our DUI attorneys today and schedule your consultation.
+Connect with our DUI attorneys in Bend today and schedule your consultation.